 It wasn’t all sand and desert though.
 A few plants do manage to survive here, adding shocking pops of colour:

-After supper, we were encouraged to gather around the fire pit to relax and let the food settle.
+After supper, our hosts invited us to gather around the fire pit to relax and let the food settle.
 We all became incredibly lethargic, slumping against each other against the pillows, while two men from the camp played guitars and sang to entertain us.
 At one point they asked us all to get up and dance, so we peeled ourselves off of the long couches and danced around the fire like care-free nomads.

 In the morning we got to why we had really come to the Bedouin camp – camel rides!
 I admit, I was a bit scared.
 Camels can be mean, and they spit, not to mention bite.
 But they are so very cute!

-Overall, the experience of staying at a Bedouin camp was a welcome one, and was also one of the memorable highlights on our Middle Eastern journey.
+Overall, the experience of staying at a Bedouin camp in Wadi Rum was a welcome one.
+It was also one of the most memorable highlights on our Middle Eastern journey.